magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 TODO: add screens how to do this.

 You may notice that Device Object supports Manufacturer, model, and serial numbers.
-Let's configure ThingsBoard to fetch those data when device connects and store it as ThingsBoard attributes.
+Let's configure IoT Hub to fetch those data when device connects and store it as IoT Hub attributes.

 TODO: add screens how to do this.

-Now, let's configure ThingsBoard to observe Radio Signal Strength, Link Quality and device location push it as ThingsBoard telemetry.
+Now, let's configure IoT Hub to observe Radio Signal Strength, Link Quality and device location push it as IoT Hub telemetry.
 Observe is a powerful LwM2M feature that will instruct a device to report changes of those values.
 You may also define conditions for reporting specific resource via LwM2M attributes.
 These settings are covered in the [advanced](#object-and-resource-attributes) documentation.